-Unlike some villages, Gowanda isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gowanda are a mix of both white- and blue-collar jobs.
-Overall, Gowanda is a village of service providers, professionals, and managers.
-There are especially a lot of people living in Gowanda who work in teaching (7.72%), personal care services (6.75%), and healthcare suport services (6.58%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Gowanda is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Gowanda is a village of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Gowanda who work in healthcare suport services (13.59%), healthcare (8.90%), and sales jobs (8.57%).

-The percentage of adults in Gowanda with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.32% of adults in Gowanda have a bachelor's degree or advanced degree.
+The citizens of Gowanda are slightly less educated than the national average of 21.84% for the average city or town: 15.54% of adults in Gowanda have a bachelor's degree or advanced degree

-The per capita income in Gowanda in 2010 was $23,873, which is lower middle income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $95,492 for a family of four.
+The per capita income in Gowanda in 2018 was $29,807, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $119,228 for a family of four.
 However, Gowanda contains both very wealthy and poor people as well.

+Gowanda is a somewhat ethnically-diverse village.
 The people who call Gowanda home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gowanda residents report their race to be White, followed by Native American.
-Important ancestries of people in Gowanda include Irish, Polish, English, and Italian.
+Important ancestries of people in Gowanda include German, Irish, Italian, Polish, and English.

 The most common language spoken in Gowanda is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Italian and Polish.